Marriage and Money: Planning Your New Financial Life Together

 One of the first questions newly married couples should ask centers on their bank accounts.
 Should you keep separate accounts or put everything into a joint account?
 Alternatively, should you have a combination of joint and separate accounts?
 Whatever you decide, this is an important issue to tackle as you begin your married life.

 There are some good reasons to consider a combination of both joint and individual accounts.
 A joint account should be used for family expenses: mortgage or rent, utilities, bills, groceries, and so on.
 Both of you can add funds to this account so that you each have a share in paying to maintain your household.
 In addition, each of you should have an individual discretionary account for personal spending or fun money.
-This arrangement can help simplify things when it comes to bills, yet also helps keep personal spending in check without requiring you to compromise financial freedom.
+This arrangement can help simplify things when it comes to bills, yet it also helps keep personal spending in check without requiring you to compromise financial freedom.

 When Is the Right Time to Discuss Our Finances?